Projects

 This webinar explores gender-based violence in rural and remote settings in Ontario and British Columbia.

-The Journey Project: Providing Trauma-Informed Legal Support to Survivors with Emma Duke (November 30, 2022)
+The Journey Project: Providing Trauma-Informed Legal Support to Survivors with Emma Duk(November, 2022)

 Litigation abuse often extends the coercive and controlling behaviour used during the relationship into the family court process.
 Using litigation tactics, such as making or threatening to make meritless claims; introducing false or irrelevant evidence; and causing unnecessary delays in the court proceedings, the abuser causes significant psychological and financial harm to the targeted parent and to their children.